Shivram Bhoje: Professional

 In August 2000, he was promoted as Distinguished Scientist.
 In November 2000, he became the Director, Indira Gandhi Center for Atomic Research.
 He significantly contributed in design, R&D, manufacturing technology development, obtained statutory clearances for construction and pre-project activities of PFBR.

 Financial approval for the PFBR project was obtained in September 2003 and the construction was started in August 2003 itself.
-A new Public Sector Undertakings (PSU) called Bharatiya Nabhikiya Vidyut Nigam (BHAVANI) was established in October 2003 for the construction and operation of PFBR.
+A new Public Sector Undertakings (PSU) called Bharatiya Nabhikiya Vidyut Nigam (BHAVINI) was established in October 2003 for the construction and operation of PFBR.
 Bhoje was one of the founder Directors of this company.

 Bhoje published over 200 papers in journals and conferences.
 He represented India as a member of International Atomic Energy Agency (IAEA) during 1987–1997.
 He was a member of the IAEA Senior Advisory Group on Nuclear Energy and also a member of a steering committee on Innovative Reactor and Fuel Cycle project.
 He coordinated FBTR R&D, funded by IGCAR and carried out in 25 different educational institutions and research centres like Fluid Control Research Institute, Kirloskar Brothers Ltd, Pune.

 He retired from government service at the age of 62, on superannuation, in April 2004.
 Bhoje also worked as an Educational Advisor to Shivaji University, Kolhapur.
 He was member of All India Board of Post-Graduate Education and Research Engineering and Technology of All India Council for Technical Education (AICTE).